-“We prefer to have local governments rule on issues when it comes to development because local communities are where those decisions are felt,” said Winslow Hastie, president of HistoricCharleston to the Post & Courier.
+“We prefer to have local governments rule on issues when it comes to development because local communities are where those decisions are felt,” said Winslow Hastie, president of Historic Charleston to the Post & Courier.
 “We’re not anti-business but it feels like the scales are tipped.”

-The National Association of Realtors supported the passing of the law, calling it “important in giving stability to the land development process and assurance that investments in planning, engineering, grading and other site improvements won’t be nullified by changing development regulations.”
+The National Association of Realtors supported the passing of the law, calling it “important in giving stability to the land development process and assurance that investments in planning, engineering, grading, and other site improvements won’t be nullified by changing development regulations.”

 SOURCE: Post & Courier, “State law has locals seeing red on growth,” by David Slade, April 15, 2018

-Carolina Services Inc., (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services Inc. We areCharleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.